 - Be sure your survivors know to contact your human resource office and ORS upon your death.
 There could be other types of funds payable such as personal contributions, insurance payments, or deferred compensation funds.
 The Employee Benefits Division also provides some helpful information on the Michigan Civil Service Commission website.

 If your death is not a result of an injury or illness incurred at work, it is called a nonduty death.
 A monthly benefit to your survivor(s) may be payable if you were vested; it is calculated as if you retired on your date of death and elected the 100% survivor option.

-If you have not named a beneficiary using the ORS Beneficiary Nomination form, the monthly benefit is paid to your surviving spouse.
+If you have not named a beneficiary using the ORS Beneficiary Nomination form or designated a beneficiary in miAccount, the monthly benefit is paid to your surviving spouse.
 If you have no surviving spouse, it is split among your children under the age of 18.
-If you have no surviving spouse or children under 18, no continuing monthly benefit will be payable unless ORS has your signed Beneficiary Nomination form on file.
+If you have no surviving spouse or children under 18, no continuing monthly benefit will be payable unless ORS has your signed Beneficiary Nomination form on file or you designated a beneficiary in miAccount.
 In addition to your spouse, child or adopted child, you can name a parent, sibling, or grandchild as the beneficiary for your pension.

 If you die from a work-related injury or illness incurred during your state employment (considered a duty death), your spouse and children under age 21 are eligible for a survivor pension and insurances, regardless of your age or years of service at the time of death.
 A benefit might be payable to a disabled, dependent parent if there is no surviving spouse or eligible child.